Davao Death Squad: Vigilante methods

-Members of the death squad were managed by either currently serving or ex-police officers, according to Human Rights Watch.
+Members of the death squad were managed by police, according to Human Rights Watch.
 These officers provided the assailants with training, weapons and ammunition, motorcycles, and information on the targets.
 Lists of targets were drawn up by police or barangay (village or district) officials.
 Information might include a name, address and a photograph.
+Local police stations were allegedly pre-warned to facilitate the murders and the escape of the assailants.
+According to testimony by Edgar Matobato in a 2016 Senate hearing he was assigned to kill certain targets that the police wanted dead such as like drug pushers, rapists, snatch thieves, etc. in the allegations.

-Local police stations were allegedly pre-warned to facilitate the murders and escape of the assailants.
-Witnesses reported that police officers took a surprisingly long time to respond to incidents even where these occurred in the vicinity of police stations and officers neglected to follow basic investigative procedures, such as collecting bullet casings from the street.
+Witnesses reported that police officers took a surprisingly long time to respond to incidents, even where these occurred in the vicinity of police stations.
+Officers neglected to follow basic investigative procedures, such as collecting bullet casings from the street.
 Human Rights Watch reported that the standard tactics of the killers was to arrive in small groups of two or three on unlicensed motorbikes.
-Victims would be stabbed or shot without warning during daytime in public areas such as bars, cafes, markets, shopping areas, jeepneys or tricycles and in the presence of numerous witnesses.
+Victims would be stabbed or shot without warning during daytime in public areas, such as bars, cafes, markets, shopping areas, jeepneys or tricycles, and in the presence of numerous witnesses.
 Assailants were generally paid between PHP5,000 and PHP50,000 (US$114 – US$1,147) for an assassination, depending on the target.